Family life insurance

 Single parents

-Financial pressures are usually even greater if you’re a single parent and sole breadwinner.
-Life insurance can offer your children a safety net if you’re no longer there to support them.
+Financial pressures can feel even greater if you’re a single parent and sole breadwinner.
+Life insurance can help ensure your children will be taken care of financially if you’re no longer there to support them.

 Homeowners

-Buying a home is a massive financial commitment.
-If you were to die, the right family life insurance policy can cover your mortgage payments, so your loved ones get to stay in the family home.
+A home is a massive financial commitment – and one that your family might not be able to take on without you.
+If you were to die, the right family life insurance policy could cover your mortgage payments, so your loved ones can stay in the family home.

 How can I find the best life insurance for the whole family?